 The design of the public space will be articulated so to have floodable sections to collect water and store sand outside flood events; sections that will provide shelter to residents and protection from rain and flood water; collection points for items to prepare for floods, for example sandbags or tarps, and to recover after the flood.
 Recovery will be supported providing access to fresh water and off-grid electricity, as well as to food produced on site.
+The response to flooding events will support local communities to adapt to climate change integrating into the space a series of existing technologies and solutions, so to maximize the effects of the intervention and address multiple dimensions of the social impact of floods.

-The approach to the design of the public space apply the concept of the recovery cycle illustrated in figure 9.
+The approach to the design of the public space applyapplies the concept of the recovery cycle illustrated in figure 9.